 Available at the Betty & Melvin Cohn Center in Escondido, Coastal Service Center in Oceanside, as well as community-based locations throughout North County, Interfaith provides free tax preparation for low-income families and individuals, with a focus on connecting tax payers to the Earned Income Tax Credit and other credits for which they may qualify.
 Volunteers certified by the IRD provide the tax preparation and all eligible returns are e-filed.

-Interfaith Community Services is now offering a free Immigration Clinic to the public at our Betty and Melvin Cohn Center headquarters.
+Interfaith Community Services is now offering a free Immigration Clinic to the public at both our Betty and Melvin Cohn Center headquarters in Escondido and our Carlsbad Service Center.
 Community members are welcome to come talk with immigration lawyers about their case, or receive general information about immigration status.

 Monday’s from 3:00 p.m. – 5:00 p.m.